tmhglnd/mercury-docs/docs/getting-started.md

 ## 💻 Mercury4Max

-Mercury also runs in Max8 (sometimes also called MaxMSP), a node-based creative coding environment from Cycling'74.
+Mercury also runs in Max8 (sometimes also called MaxMSP), a node-based creative coding environment from Cycling'74 for MacOS or Windows.
+Linux users can try out the [Experimental Linux Guide](./usage/mercury4max-linux.md), but I recommend trying to work with the Playground first.

 :::info You do not need to buy a Max-license in order to use Mercury in Max8
 :::